Flixbox/lp-compat/docs/intro.md

 ## Reinstall the app

-If you reinstall (uninstall the original app and install the patched one) you will no longer be able to use Google features like Google Play sign-in in that app anymore.
+When you reinstall (uninstall the original app and install the patched one) you will no longer be able to use Google features like Google Play sign-in in that app anymore.
 However, some patchable apps like Merge Dragons and City Island 5 feature Facebook sign-in, which will usually work.

 Since Android will usually prevent us from installing the patched APK as an update, we'll have to reinstall the app.